volumio/docs/docs/06_Plugins_User_Manuals/00_brutefir/02_Making_Measurment.md

 __Sweep files__

-These wav file contain a 20Hz to 20000kHz signal plus a time reference signal.
+These wav file contain a 20Hz to 20000kHz signal plus a time reference signal on the right channel.

 __Pink noise files__